microsoft/PartnerResources/_docs/Skilling/Modern Analytics Academy/Sessions/Series/6-Synapse Link for Cosmos DB.md

 ---
 layout: page
 title: Azure Synapse Link for Cosmos DB
-description: Real time analytics is most important in today's digital world and that's where Synapse Link for Cosmos DB comes into the picture.
-In this session, we will learn how Synapse Link for Cosmos DB helps to run near real time analytics on your transactional data.
+description: Real time analytics is important in today’s digital world and that’s where Synapse Link for Cosmos DB comes into the picture.
+In this session, we will learn how Synapse Link for Cosmos DB helps to deliver near real time analytics on your transactional data.
 updated: 2022-07-01
 permalink: /skilling/modern-analytics-academy/vignettes/synapse-link-cosmos-db
 youtubeid: WCBu6T6aJYQ